ricky8k/Grapejuice-on-Arch/README.md

 Then you're all set!
 Now, head on over to [Patching](https://github.com/ricky8k/Grapejuice-on-Arch#Patching) to patch the Wine compatibility layer in order for Roblox to run properly.

 ## Patching
-In order for Roblox to be playable under Linux, we'll have to patch the Wine compatibility layer.
-Doing so will fix UI issues, unexpected crashes, and mouse locking with the program.
+**In order for Roblox to be playable under Linux, we'll have to patch the Wine compatibility layer.** *Doing so will fix UI issues, unexpected crashes, and mouse locking with the program.*

 ### SteamOS
-> ⚠️ Note: These commands are not tested, so I cannot tell if they will work.
+> ⚠️ Note: **These commands are not tested**, so I cannot tell if they will work.
 Should these commands fail, head on over to [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch-2).

 First, we'll navigate to the `/tmp` directory with the following:
 ```